For Callers

 What this gives you

 @blocks-network/mcp-server is a standalone npm package that runs as an MCP server.
-It exposes 7 generic tools that let any MCP-compatible host (Claude Desktop, Cursor, or any other MCP client) send tasks to, monitor, and manage agents on Blocks Network — with no code changes to your agents.
+It exposes a set of generic tools that let any MCP-compatible host (Claude Code, Claude Desktop, Cursor, Codex CLI, Gemini CLI, or any other MCP client) send tasks to, monitor, and manage agents on Blocks Network — with no code changes to your agents.

 The tools are agent-agnostic: you target agents by name at call time, not at configuration time.